-As the name suggests, Academic Representatives work on academic related issues.
-Academic Representatives will signpost students to other areas of the Students' Union when an issue falls outside of their role (academic appeals, bullying and harassment, complaints etc).
+- Signpost students to other Students' Union areas when an issue falls outside of their role (academic appeals, bullying and harassment, complaints, etc).

-There is one undergraduate and one postgraduate taught departmental representative, though the department may opt for more.
+There is usually one undergraduate and one postgraduate taught departmental representative, and they are elected at the first SSLC of Semester 1.

 Chairs are supported by the Students' Union in their roles.